godotengine/godot-docs/getting_started/step_by_step/exporting.rst

 be treated the same as a touch event, we'll convert the game to a click-and-move input style.

-The first step is to open "Project Settings" and find the *Handheld* section.
+The first step is to open "Project Settings" and find the *Handheld* section (Navigate to Display->Window->Handheld or type 'Handheld' into the search field).
 Enable the *Emulate Touchscreen* option.
 This lets you treat mouse click events the same as touch events, so you can test the game on a computer without a touchscreen.
 Also, make sure to select "portrait" under *Orientation*.